 The most healthful cooking methods for eggs are water-based: poached, soft-boiled, hard-boiled, steamed or microwaved.
 If you choose to cook your eggs with butter or oil, do not heat the pan to the point where the oil smokes or the butter turns brown, which indicates that toxic products are forming.
 Once the raw eggs are added to the oil or butter, the temperature will go down to a safe level.

 I recommend avoiding the traditional breakfast meats: bacon, fried ham and sausages.
 These highly processed meats have been associated with increased rates of heart attacks and cancers, particularly colon cancer (The Lancet Oncology, October 26, 2015).

 Current research shows that added sugars and refined grains may put you at higher risk for heart attacks and premature death than eating meat or eggs, which means that most of the “traditional” breakfast foods in the Western diet should be avoided or used only as occasional treats:

 • pancakes, waffles or French toast covered with syrup

 • most dry breakfast cereals that are made by grinding grains into flour, removing most of the fiber and often adding sugar

 • bakery products made with refined grains, such as bagels, pastries, muffins and biscuits

 • Breakfast is a good time for one or more servings of fruit.
-However, you should avoid all fruit juices because they cause the same high rises in blood sugar levels as sugared commercial soft drinks do and they are associated with increased risk for diabetes and heart attacks.
+However, all fruit juices cause the same high rises in blood sugar levels as sugared commercial soft drinks do and they are associated with increased risk for diabetes and heart attacks.

 • Breakfast is also a good opportunity to eat various types of plant protein.
 Many studies show that plant protein is far less likely than animal protein to be associated with increased risk for heart attacks (JAMA Intern Med, 2016;176:1453-63).
 Try scrambled tofu or the many vegetarian versions of the traditional breakfast meats.